POLE DANCING

-The Importance of Strength for the Invert
+The Importance of Strength for the Basic Invert Pole Move

 The first school where I trained, in Singapore, the beginners were not allowed to try to invert in the first 4 months unless they were involved in some other sports which meant that they already had the necessary power.
 This is what many champions, with whom I had the good fortune to have lessons with, recommend.